trans-travel/trans-travel/ca/ab.md

 people are recognized for some purposes.
 The non-discrimination/anti-harassment laws for adults are positive and there is some non-discrimination protection for trans people.
-However, beyond these laws, the province has taken negative action against trans youth.
-As of February 5, 2024, planned restrictions for trans youth would be the most restrictive of any province in Canada.
+However, beyond these laws, the province has taken negative action against trans youth, including Canada's most restrictive ban on youth medical care.

 ## Non-discrimination Law